Newport Pop Festival: History

 There were two separate events staged in the late 1960s that are commonly referred to as the "Newport Pop Festival."
 The first was called the Newport Pop Festival — no relation to the folk or jazz festivals in Rhode Island — and was held at the Orange County Fairgrounds in Costa Mesa, California, on the weekend of August 3–4, 1968.
 The second event was originally billed as "Newport 69," and was held over the three-day weekend of June 20–22, 1969 in Northridge, California, at Devonshire Downs.
 In published writings over the last 40 years, this latter event has been referred to as the "Newport 69 Pop Festival," the "Newport Pop Festival 1969" or simply the "Newport Pop Festival."
 Subsequently, much confusion has been created over the years between the 1968 and 1969 events.
 Some of this confusion was generated by the participating musicians themselves who, in later interviews, often mixed up the two events.

 Mark Robinson (age 24), Gary R. Schmidt (age 26), and his father Al Schmidt. produced the 1968 festival.
 Al was not a rock 'n' roller, but rather an entrepreneurial businessman who helped with the money and licensing.
 There was a brief lawsuit over trade names between the two Schmidts and Robinson just prior to the "Newport 69" show, which the Schmidts had declined to be involved in because of the cost of the acts and Robinson produced alone.
 The entire band budget for the '68 show had been under $50,000, while Robinson paid Jimi Hendrix alone $100,000 for the '69 event.
 This was an amount of money unheard of at that time for a rock act.
 Robinson reportedly spent $282,000 for all the '69 acts.
 The trade name lawsuit arose within the last few days before the '69 show; the court ordered that Robinson had to use "not affiliated with the Newport Pop Festival" disclaimers in advertising.
 Otherwise, he would not have been able to stage a "Newport 70" show using that name.

-A round flyer with the dimensions of a 45RPM record was used to promote the 1968 Costa Mesa show and is included in "The Art of Rock," a publication of 1960s and 1970s poster art.
+A round flyer with the dimensions of a 45 rpm record was used to promote the 1968 Costa Mesa show and is included in "The Art of Rock," a publication of 1960s and 1970s poster art.
 This flyer has sold on eBay for as much as $500.